 - 1. Click the Add (1) button. - 2.
 Specify a user ID not already in use, a user role, and a password.
-For details about user roles, refer to
+For details about user roles, refer to the User roles section.

 Note: The password must contain one upper-case character, one lower-case character, and one digit.
 The minimum length of the password is eight characters.